-Texas snakes are active for much of the year because of the state’s warm temperatures.
-But it’s during mating season that the snakes are most aggressive, and should be avoided.
+Texas snakes are active for much of the year because of the state’s warm climate.
+But it’s during mating season that the snakes are most aggressive and should be avoided.
+That’s why you need to know what time of day snakes come out to feed, and where you’re most likely to find wild snakes.

 Is There a Snake Season in Texas?